 Trucks and tankers are also loaded with liquefied natural gas at the regasification plants for re-export or use as marine fuel.

 Enagás is one of the world’s largest operators of regasification terminals.
 In Spain, the company has four LNG terminals located in Barcelona, Cartagena (Murcia), Huelva and Gijón.
-For any question, suggestion or issue related to this last one, El Musel Terminal, you can contact us here.
+For any question, suggestion or issue related to this last one, the Musel E-Hub Terminal, click here.

 It also has a stake in two other plants: 50% of the Bahía Bizkaia Gas (BBG) plant in Bilbao and 72.5% of the Saggas terminal in Sagunto (Valencia).